The Living End (film): Death

 Released amidst the AIDS epidemic of the 1980s and 1990s, the film positions itself within the public discourses circulating at this time in the United States of America that being HIV-positive is being sentenced to death.
 Robert Mills states that the movie release in 1992 was also "the year that AIDS officially became the number one cause of death for US men aged 25-44."
-Considering this context, death is portrayed in different ways throughout the movie and represents what was felt by gay men.
-These same people who were "harshly blamed for the spread of the virus.
+Considering this context, death is portrayed in different ways throughout the movie and represents what gay men felt.
+These same people were "harshly blamed for the spread of the virus.
 At the same time, the institutions of the society were negligent of the thousands of people who were dying of the disease."

 For Jon's character, his recent diagnosis of HIV comes as a shock, and is accompanied by his fear and denial.
 Meeting Luke's character, the weight that Jon's news holds for him can be seen as he struggles to find the words to tell Luke that he is HIV-positive.
 Luke's character receives this uneasiness by reassuring Jon that he knows what was going to be disclosed and that it is "no big deal".
 Luke even goes to say "welcome to the club" revealing that he is also HIV-positive.
 For Luke's character, he has come to terms with his HIV health status and adopts his reckless behaviour accordingly.
 Seeing death through Luke's eyes, he holds a greater importance for living in the moment, love, and sex.
 Luke brings a sense of freedom to this pair's shared newfound health status which is seen through the "provocative images of bareback gay sex, blowjobs behind the steering wheel, S&M, and related phenomena not frequently seen up to that point in U.S cinema."

 Death is a looming theme throughout the movie and the plot naturally unfolds because of it.
-Whether it be Jon and Luke's relationship in their shared death from AIDS to the assaults and murders of Luke which are continuously followed by the duo driving away in their car to escape the consequences.
+Whether it be Jon and Luke's relationship in their shared death from AIDS or Luke's assaults and murders which are continuously followed by the duo driving away in their car to escape the consequences.
 Even at the climax of the movie, it is understood and seen that death is waiting for them yet the movie ends with them escaping from it once again.